• Skip to primary navigation

 • Unwrap the chilled pōhā (pastry) and roll it out on a large piece of baking paper, making sure it is an even thickness all over.

-• Gently ease the pōhā (pastry) in to the tin, and take the time to even out the pastry with your hands and press it in to the groves of the tin.
+Take the time to even out the pastry with your hands and press it in to the groves of the tin on the base and the sides.

 • Return to the fridge for 30 minutes.